carlyrod/carlyrod.github.io/index.md

 ---

 Hello!
-My name is Carly Rodriguez (she/her) and I am a third year Neuroscience PhD student through Tufts University's collaborative program at The Jackson Laboratory (JAX) in Bar Harbor, Maine.
-I am conducting my thesis work under the guidance of Dr. Martin Pera, an expert in stem cell biology and genetic factors of neural regeneration and repair.
-My project combines pluripotent stem cell based models and mouse genetics to better understand molecular mechanisms of neuronal resilience-- particularly in the context of stress and age.
+My name is Carly Rodriguez (she/her) and I am a third year **Neuroscience PhD student** through [Tufts University's collaborative program at The Jackson Laboratory] (https://gsbs.tufts.edu/academics/basic-science-phd-programs/neuro-jax) (JAX) in Bar Harbor, Maine.

+I am conducting my thesis work under the guidance of [Dr. Martin Pera] (https://www.jax.org/research-and-faculty/faculty/martin-pera), an expert in stem cell biology and genetic factors of neural regeneration and repair.

+**My thesis project** combines pluripotent stem cell based models and mouse genetics to better understand molecular mechanisms of neuronal resilience-- particularly in the context of stress and age.

-The goal of this website is to share more about me and my research to help better connect with others.
-If you're interested in learning more, providing input, or even collaborating, please feel free to reach out to me via LinkedIn or Email (links above).
+I'm always looking to connect with others.
+If you're interested in learning more about my work, collaborating, or anything else,_ please feel free to reach out to me via LinkedIn or Email_ (links above).